-We draw attention to Notes 2 and 31 in the consolidated financial statements, which highlight that since 24 February 2022 the Group's operations are significantly affected by the invasion of Ukraine and the ongoing military offensive of the Russian Federation and the magnitude of the further developments is uncertain, including the intensity or the potential timing of the cessation of those actions.
-As stated in Notes 2 and 31, these events or conditions, along with other matters as set forth in Notes 2 and 31, indicate that a material uncertainty exists that may cast significant doubt on the Group's ability to continue as a going concern.
+We draw attention to Note 3 in the consolidated financial statements, which indicates that since 24 February 2022 the Group's operations are significantly affected by the invasion of Ukraine and the ongoing military offensive of the Russian Federation and the magnitude of the further developments is uncertain, including the intensity or the duration of those actions.
+As stated in Note 3, these events or conditions, along with other matters as set forth in Note 3, indicate that a material uncertainty exists that may cast significant doubt on the Group's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.

-Emphasis of matter
+Emphasis of matter - iXBRL reporting

-In accordance with the legislation in force as at the date of this audit report, the IFRS consolidated financial statements of the Group should be prepared in a single electronic format (iXBRL).
-As described in Note 2 to the consolidated financial statements, as of the date of this audit report management of the Group has not yet prepared the iXBRL report due to the circumstances described in Note 2 and plans to prepare and submit the iXBRL report during 2022.
+In accordance with the Law on Accounting and Financial Reporting in Ukraine the consolidated IFRS financial statements of the Group should be prepared in a single electronic format (iXBRL).
+As described in Note 2 to the consolidated financial statements, as of the date of approval of the consolidated financial statements, management of the Group has not yet prepared the consolidated financial statements in iXBRL format due to the circumstances described in Note 2 and plans to prepare and submit the consolidated financial statements in iXBRL format when it will be possible.
 Our opinion is not modified in respect of this matter.